miklevin/MikeLev.in/_posts/2024-12-24-the-future-was-now.md

 philosophies existed before Ken (and Dennis Ritchie) created Unix, such as Fernando Corbató's Multics and Douglas McIlroy who invented the concept of piping data, Ken blended it all together into a portable viral meme universal operating system called Unix.
-Ken is the Einstein-level genius of tech&#151;very rare.
+Ken is the Einstein-level genius of tech—very rare.
 Much more rare than the clever copycats whose names we all know, like Steve and Bill.
 Steve and Bill are much more like Mr. Smithers than Morbo.